benmangold/audio-compressor/README.md

 The algorithm is implemented in C, and found in benCompressor~.c

+This module emulates a compressor used in recording and music production

 Compression serves to limit the dynamic range of a signal.
 It lowers signal amplitude upon reaching a certain amplitude threshold.
-This allows for the entire signal to be turned up in amplitude.
+In turn, this allows for the entire signal to be turned up in amplitude.

-Attack/Release envelope controls allow the timing of the algorithm to be adjusted.
+Attack/Release envelope controls allow the timing of the algorithm to be adjusted for creative effect.

 ## Compiling the External